Towards A Unified Analysis of Random Fourier Features: Bernstein Inequality

 \section{Bernstein Inequality}

-The next lemma is the matrix Bernstein inequality, which is a restatement of Corollary 7.3.3 in \cite{tropp2015introduction}. \begin{lma}\citep[Bernstein inequality,][Corollary 7.3.3]{tropp2015introduction} Let $\mathbf{R}$ be a fixed $d_1 \times d_2$ matrix over the set of complex/real numbers.
+The next lemma is the matrix Bernstein inequality, cited from \cite[Lemma 27]{avron2017random} which is a restatement of Corollary 7.3.3 in \cite{tropp2015introduction} with some fix in the typos. \begin{lma}\citep[Bernstein inequality,][Corollary 7.3.3]{tropp2015introduction} Let $\mathbf{R}$ be a fixed $d_1 \times d_2$ matrix over the set of complex/real numbers.
 Suppose that $\{\mathbf{R}_1,\cdots,\mathbf{R}_n\}$ is an independent and identically distributed sample of $d_1 \times d_2$ matrices such that where $L>0$ is a constant independent of the sample.
 Furthermore, let $\mathbf{M}_1, \mathbf{M}_2$ be semidefinite upper bounds for the matrix-valued variances

 Let $m = \max(\|\mathbf{M}_1\|_2,\|\mathbf{M}_2\|_2)$ and $d =\frac{\text{Tr}(\mathbf{M}_1)+ \text{Tr}(\mathbf{M}_2)}{m}.$ Then, for $\epsilon \geq \sqrt{m/n}+2L/3n$, we can bound around its mean using the concentration inequality \end{lma}